Connect with us

 By

-Hello Windows Insiders, today we are releasing Windows 11 Insider Preview Build 22635.4300 (KB5044386) to the Beta Channel.
-Changes in Beta Channel builds and updates are documented in two buckets: new features, improvements, and fi
+Hello Windows Insiders, today we are releasing Windows 11 Insider Preview Build 22635.4950 (KB5052078) to the Beta Channel.
+Please note this build will only be provided to Windows Insiders in the Beta Channel

 Source